bhk/build/minion.md

 incremental builds, Minion can write many or all of its generated rules to a "cache" file, and avoid re-computing them every time `make` is invoked.

-To enable caching, assign to the variable `minion_cache` an [ingredient list](#ingredients) that identifies the instances to be cached.
-All of the rules of the referenced instances and their transitive dependencies will be written to a cache file.
+To enable caching, define in your makefile the variable `minionCache`, setting it to a list of goals to be cached.
+The rules of these goals and their transitive dependencies will be written to a cache file.

-When using `minion_cache`, you can still build either cached or uncached goals.
+When using `minionCache`, you can still build uncached goals.
 Minion will use cached rules when they are present, and dynamically generate any other required rules.

 The cache file will be re-generated whenever your makefile changes, so generally the results of building with cached rules will be the same as when you build without cached rules.
-However, if the commands in your build steps depend on the dynamic state of the system, then the cached rules will reflect those values as of the time when the cache file was generated, which may differ from what those values are when you invoke make.
+Be aware that cached rules could be "stale" *if* the your makefile specifies isntances that depend on things other than the contents of makefiles.
+If your rules depend on, for example, directory contents or environment variables, or if you invoke make with command-line assignments (e.g. `make CC.compiler=gcc`), then these external variables will not be detected.

-One such scenario occurs when you override variables on the Make command line in order to perform a one-off customized build.
-When doing so, you can also set `minion_cache` to the empty string to perform that build without caching, avoiding any problems with stale cached rules.
-For example:
+When it comes to command-line variable assignments, they are generally incompatible with rule caching, but if you assign `minionCache` to an empty value on the same command line, it will disable caching for that invocation, ensuring the build results would be as you expect.

-    $ make CC.optFlags=-Ot minion_cache=
+When your build depends on directory contents, via `$(wildcard ...)`, or other system state via `$(shell ...)`, your makefile can set `minionNoCache` to a list the affected instances, and they will be ecluded from the cache.

-Another such scenario occurs when you have instances whose commands or inputs may vary according to information pulled from the system via, for example, `$(wildcard ...)` or `$(shell ...)`.
-When this is the case, you can list those specific instances in the variable `minion_cache_exclude`, so that their rules will be excluded from the cache file and instead be generated each time you invoke make.
 For example:

     ...
-    minion_cache = Alias(default)
+    minionCache = default
-    minion_cache_exclude = LinkC(@prog)
+    minionNoCache = CExe(@prog)
     ...
     prog = $(wildcard *.c)
     ...

-Note that whereas `minion_cache` implicitly includes all transitive dependencies of the listed instances, `minion_cache_exclude` does not.
+Note that whereas `minionCache` includes all transitive dependencies of the listed instances, `minionNoCache` does not.
 It is intended to target individual build steps.

 ## Builders